×

 • Fee payment

-The tax fees and the registration fee varies depending on the car model and the kind of license plate opted for.
-Meanwhile, here is a general split of the different fees that need to be paid during the car registration in Illinois.
+The tax fees and the registration fee vary depending on the car model and the kind of license plate opted for.

 • Registration fees: $151 to $164 per year